Proud to support R-CALF USA

 What does ranching mean to Davis: “My family homesteaded our ranch in 1888 and have been Nebraskans since shortly after statehood.
 As such, I have a love for rural Nebraska and especially appreciate the incredible beauty of the Sandhills.
 Over the course of my life, I've seen tremendous changes in my community – much of it not to my liking.
 Many of our neighbors have sold out and are gone, and that hurts the towns and villages which we depend on for groceries, supplies, and socialization.
 The cattle industry builds its entire image around the cow-calf operator, yet that segment of the business is most threatened by current industry trends.
 If you love the lifestyle, then you need to get out there and work to protect and promote it.”

-Family: “My wife, Dot, and I were married in 1992.
-We have a large, wonderful extended family on both sides, which gives us lots of love and satisfaction.”
+Family: "My wife, Dot, and I were married in 1992.
+We had a large, wonderful extended family on both sides, which gave us lots of love and satisfaction.
+Dot passed away in 2022.
+I miss her intelligence, her laugh, her compassion and her common sense every day."

 Davis's thoughts on ICON: “In 2005, we formed ICON because we did not feel that any organization in the state represented the cow-calf segment of the cattle industry.
 That hasn't changed as time moved on—witness the recent resolution by the Nebraska Cattlemen to abolish the brand inspection program as one example of the disconnect which exists within the different segments of the cattle industry.
 ICON has had a number of very significant successes in its short life due to the hard work of the volunteer directors who have put in hours and hours working to protect and promote the ranching industry.
 I am extremely proud of the accomplishments we have achieved since the inception of ICON.
 Now, what we need is more of you to step up and get actively involved in your organization.
 The directors need help on a number of fronts to build the organization.
 We need folks who will testify for us on legislative bills, people who will help build membership, and folks who will sit on committees and put in the time necessary to ensure the success of the organization.
 We all owe a great debt to our forefathers for building the life that we have in the United States—and on the ranches where we live and work.
 I feel that you owe it to your family and to your community to try and make the industry more cow-calf friendly.
 I'm making a pitch for some volunteers to step up and get involved.
 You'll be extremely surprised at how satisfying this work can be.”